mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

                    f.write(line)

-The recommended way to execute the script is by using the :program:`mpiexec` command specifying one MPI process and (optional but recommended) the desired MPI universe size, which is provided either by a batch system or is set by the user via command-line arguments or environment variables.
-Below we provide examples for MPICH and Open MPI [#]_.
-In all of these examples, the :program:`mpiexec` command launches a single MPI process (the master) running the Python interpreter and executing the main script.
+The recommended way to execute the script is by using the :program:`mpiexec` command specifying one MPI process (master) and (optional but recommended) the desired MPI universe size, which determines the number of additional dynamically spawned processes (workers).
+The MPI universe size is provided either by a batch system or set by the user via command-line arguments to :program:`mpiexec` or environment variables.
+Below we provide examples for MPICH and Open MPI implementations [#]_.
+In all of these examples, the :program:`mpiexec` command launches a single master process running the Python interpreter and executing the main script.
 When required, :mod:`mpi4py.futures` spawns the pool of 16 worker processes.
 The master submits tasks to the workers and waits for the results.
 The workers receive incoming tasks, execute them, and send back the results to the master.

 When using MPICH implementation or its derivatives based on the Hydra process manager, the MPI universe size can be set via ``-usize`` argument to